 Not a Cloud in the Sky

 Stay dry.
 It is a good idea to check the weather @ Weather.com before venturing out.
 Another way of catching up with traffic and New York City's forecast is to take a few minutes and listen to 1010 WINS before venturing out for the day.
 The last thing you want is to get caught in the rain without an umbrella.
 New York rain is not like many places.
 It comes faster and harder and will attack from all angles.
 Take it from a native to Seattle, New York rain is not messing around.
 Be prepared.
 Invest small in a big solution and carry a tiny Totes in your bag.
 Did you know that Totes wraps a little life-time form in the spokes of every umbrella?
-That's right your umbrella has a life time warrantee.
+That's right your umbrella has a lifetime warranty.
 Totes will either fix it or replace it for a mailing fee of $2.
 However, if you find yourself without or if your umbrella gets blown to smithereens, rest easy as umbrella vendors will appear out of no where with the first drop.
 It is also wise to invest in rain boots and a long jacket if visiting during a rainy stretch.

 ZTrend New York's exclusive guide & featured reviews about NYC artists & specialty boutiques.